Kevinshao921/Structure-Preserving-Noise2Noise/README.md

 # Structure-Preserving-Noise2Noise
 This is the implementation code for 2025 paper "Structure-Preserving Noise2Noise: Image Denoising via Zero-Shot Noise2Noise and L0 Gradient Minimization"

-# Structure-Preserving Noise2Noise

-This repository contains the official implementation of our submission to the **Yau Science Award 2025**.

 ## Installation
 ```bash
 pip install -r requirements.txt